Faisd405/Sevima-Hackaton-GPTeacher/README.md

 # Sevima Hackaton - GPTeacher
-**GPTeacher** it's an application for you guys who don't have a teacher to learning
+**GPTeacher** is an app for those of you who don't have a teacher to study with.

 ### How To Install